This post may contain affiliate links. Please see our disclosure policy.

 • 1 tablespoon apple juice

-• 2 tablespoons fresh or freeze dried parsley
+• 2 tablespoons Italian parsley, or freeze-dried parsley

 • 12 oz coleslaw mix (shredded cabbage and carrots)